What is the LCPS Assistive Technology (AT) Team?

-AT Trainers follow the principles of the Student, Environment, Task, Tools (SETT) Framework to identify least restrictive Level 3 supports.
+AT Trainers follow the principles of the Student, Environment, Task, Tools (SETT) Framework to identify least restrictive individual supports.
 Recommendations made by an AT Trainer may be added as accommodations within the IEP.
-If the IEP team / 504 committee determines that a student requires a support recommended by an AT Trainer to ensure FAPE, the team / committee is then responsible for implementation of the recommendation(s) as outlined in the Accommodations section of the IEP/504 Plan.
-The team / committee determines the location, setting, and amount of time/frequency for each accommodation.
-The AT Trainer works with the team / committee to acquire, design, customize and/or adapt those supports.
+If the IEP team/504 committee determines that a student requires a support recommended by an AT Trainer to ensure FAPE, the team/committee is then responsible for implementation of the recommendation(s) as outlined in the Accommodations section of the IEP/504 Plan.
+The team/committee determines the location, setting, and amount of time/frequency for each accommodation.
+The AT Trainer works with the team/committee to acquire, design, customize and/or adapt those supports.
 The AT Trainer may be responsible for training school staff, students, parents and/or guardians.
-It is the responsibility of the IEP team / 504 committee to notify the AT Trainer if supports are not working properly.
+It is the responsibility of the IEP team/504 committee to notify the AT Trainer if supports are not working properly.

 Can Assistive Technology be used on Standardized Tests?